-Dementia Carers Count - provide free courses designed and delivered by healthcare professionals, that will help you develop skills and build confidence.
+Dementia Carers Count Dementia Carers Count provide free courses designed and delivered by healthcare professionals, that will help you develop skills and build confidence.
 Learning how to make your life manageable and maintain your own health and wellbeing is vital when you're caring for someone with dementia.
 They will give you practical tips that you can use every day.
 DCC also give you the opportunity to meet and connect with people in a similar situation.
-Visit dementiacarers.org.uk/virtual-carers-centre/

-Feelings and behaviours of grief and bereavement are very much permitted and accepted in society when there is loss of life.
+Visit dementiacarers.org.uk/virtual-carers-centre/ Bereavement and Living Grief Feelings and behaviours of grief and bereavement are very much permitted and accepted in society when there is loss of life.
 The common assumption is that they only occur when there has been a death.
 When caring for someone with Dementia you can experience feelings of grief and bereavement when the person is still living.
 When someone is still living you are told "Be Strong" and encouraged to suppress these feelings as an action of bravery, strength or staying positive.

 There is little awareness, acknowledgment or understanding about feelings of grief and bereavement when a person is still living - but when you care for someone with dementia, loss does not just mean loss of life.
-Find out more about the free courses offered by dementia charity Tide at www.tide.uk.net/events/ Practical information to help when someone dies: www.

-advicewestsussex.org. uk/dying-mattersweek-2021/ West Sussex Libraries has a list of many resources and support sites for those in bereavement at arena. arena.westsussex.gov.uk/ bereavement-support
+More reading here: Dementia Care Grief and Loss TIDE - Together In Dementia Everyday - Living Grief and Bereavement West Sussex Libraries has a list of many resources and support sites for those in bereavement at arena. arena.
+West Sussex Libraries Bereavement Support

-BEREAVEMENT & LIVING GRIEF NUMBERS AND CONTACTS
+NUMBERS AND CONTACTS

-Find your local Dementia Action Alliance to see how they are working to create a community response to supporting people living with dementia and their family and friend carers.

-Visit www.dementiaaction.org.uk/south\east

 Carers Support West Sussex

-0300 028 8888
+0300 028 8888 www.carerssupport.org.uk/dementia

-www.carerssupport.org.uk/dementia

 Alzheimer's Society

 Dementia Connect Support Line - 0333 150 3456 (7 days)

 Dementia UK

 Admiral Nurse Helpline 0800 888 6678 (7 days)

 Dementia Support

 Sage House Tangmere - 01243 888691

+Relatives and Residents Association

+0207 359 8136

+Independent Age Helpline

+0800 319 6789

+36 37